 We empower people to gain the knowledge, skills and experiences they need to achieve financial security.
 We focus on innovative career readiness and asset building programs designed to reduce financial stress and address the capacity and resiliency of the whole person.
 Our goal is to help individuals and families break out of the cycle of poverty and improve their economic resiliency.

 Working in close partnership with The Boston Globe, Boston University, Partners HealthCare, The Ad Club, and the City of Boston, John Hancock's MLK Scholars program addresses what is deemed a critical need in Boston - summer jobs for city youth.

 This empowering program turns scholars into leaders, in the office, the classroom and the greater community.
-To elevate the work experience, John Hancock organizes a series of Mayor Menino Leadership Forums held at Boston University.
-The forums connect scholars to business and civic leaders, challenge them to learn new skills, and inspire them to realize the difference they can make in their communities.
+To elevate the work experience, John Hancock organizes a series of Leadership Forums held at Boston University, and provides access to an online literacy course.
+The program connects scholars to business and civic leaders, challenges them to learn new skills, and inspires them to realize the difference they can make in their communities.